|

 Why do they eat old toast?

-Because it’s more interesting than modern toast.
+Because its more interesting than modern toast.

 What are you having?